Ezhikkara

-Ezhikkara is a panchayat in Paravur Taluk of Ernakulam District, Kerala.
-The North Paravur, Chathanad road (9 km) passes through this village.
-Ezhikkara is situated close to Ernakulam.
-Ezhikkara is famous for its pokkali (a type of rice) fields and prawn farms.
+Ezhikkara is a Village in the North Paravur Taluk of Ernakulam District, Kerala.
+The North Paravur to Chathanad road (9 km) passes through this village.
+Ezhikkara is situated close to kochi city.
+Ezhikkara is famous for its Pokkali (a type of rice) fields, prawn farms and idyllic backwaters.

 Geography

 Ezhikkara is a quintessential Kerala village surrounded by lagoons and lush vegetation.
 Fishing and rice farming are the main source of income for the residents.
 Ezhikkara is famous for its Pokkali rice cultivations and fresh water prawn farms.
-The neighboring areas of the panchayat are Veeran Puzha part of NW-3 (Kollam-Kottapuram); Vypin Island in west, Kottuvally Panchayat in east; Kadamakkudy Panchayat in South and North Paravur Municipality in north.
+The neighboring areas are Veeran Puzha part of NW-3 (Kollam-Kottapuram); Vypin Island in west, Kottuvally in east; Kadamakkudy in south and North Paravur in north.

 Civic administration

-Ezhikkara Panchayat is situated at Panchayathpadi.
-Ezhikkara panchayat belongs to Paravur Block Panchayat.
+Ezhikkara Panchayath is situated at Panchayathpadi bus stop.
+Ezhikkara panchayath belongs to North Paravur Taluk.
 Ezhikkara comes under Paravur Assembly constituency.
-These are the places or wards in this village: Chathanad, Kadakkara, Kedamangalam, Nanthiattukunam, Perumbadanna etc.
+Places or wards in this village include Chathanad, Kadakkara, Kedamangalam, Nanthiattukunam, Perumbadanna etc.